-According to a recent report from Hopper, more and more airlines are “unbundling” their services so they can offer lower base fares.
-While this can be a good thing in some cases, it also means that fees for checked baggage are now more common than ever!
+According to Living On The Cheap, more and more airlines are “unbundling” their services so they can offer lower base fares.
+While this can be a good thing in some cases, it also means that hidden fees and fees for checked baggage are now more common than ever!

 Because of this, many people are now opting to pack a carry on bag for both domestic and international flights.
 If you’re considering making the switch, today’s post is packed with tips that will help you out!

 We’ll start by discussing the benefits of this practice, then I’ll share three different methods for how to pack a carry on bag.
 Finally, I’ll round out today’s post by sharing thirteen quick tips for packing your carry on like a true professional! :-)

 4 Benefits To Packing A Carry On Bag

 Most airlines still allow carry on bags without charging extra fees.
 Fees for checked bags can cost you between $25-100, so packing light in a carry on can be an easy way to save yourself money!

 Waiting for your bag at the baggage carousel can take forever!
 If you pack a carry on, you can breeze right past the carousel crowds and be on your way.

 Anyone who has had an airline lose or misplace their bags can tell you what a stressful ordeal it is!
 But packing a carry on allows you to keep your stuff with you on the plane, eliminating the chances that it will get lost along the way.

 In addition to providing some much needed peace of mind, keeping your stuff with you is also convenient!
 If you want to touch up your makeup or grab a sweater during your flight, you’ll have easy access to all your stuff.

 How To Pack A Carry On – 3 Useful Methods